Guide to the HMI Application Process

 No. We require all of our participants to live in the city from which the trip is based.
 Part of our mission as an organization is to help couples build a strong community in the city in which they live.
 Couples must live close to each other so they can participate in follow-up programming and events with our local partners.

 We love children and we look forward to meeting yours in the future, but we cannot accommodate them on our trips.
 For your children’s safety, and so you can receive the most benefit and enjoyment from the HMI experience, we cannot allow children of any age to travel with you OR any family member(s) on a trip with a similar or parallel itinerary to the HMI trip.
 We want you and others to be able to focus 100% on the trip experience.

 The trip cost is $2900 per couple.
 This includes flight, hotels, planned activities, and about half of the meals for both partners.
 The couple is responsible for the remaining meals, as well as travel and health insurance.
 Honeymoon Israel offers payment plans and, in some cases, local partners may offer financial assistance to ensure that cost is not a barrier.

 While the trip cost is $2,900 per couple, the overall Honeymoon Israel experience, including pre and post trip components, costs approximately $20,000 per couple.
 The remainder is a gift thanks to the generosity of federations, foundations, and individual donors and alumni who support our mission.

 Why does Honeymoon Israel do this?

 Our goal is to welcome all couples with at least one Jewish partner to the Jewish community.
-We’re here to help people have a deeper connection to Jewish life in whatever way makes sense to them and their family.
-On the trip, we want you to have fun, experience Israel, and meet other young couples from your city.
-After the trip, we want you to build a community that can support you on your journey as you explore Jewish life.
-The HMI experience encourages inquiry, questions, and discussion.
+We’re here to help a diverse range of couples have a deeper connection to Jewish life in whatever way makes sense to them and their family.

 What’s expected of me/us?